enasequence/enaBrowserTools/README.md

 ## enaDataGet

 This tool will download all data for a given sequence, assembly, read or analysis accession or WGS prefix (LLLLVV, eg CDHE01).
 Usage of this tool is described below.
-Note that unless a destination directory is provided, the data will we downloaded to the directory from which you run the command.
+Note that unless a destination directory is provided, the data will be downloaded to the directory from which you run the command.

 ```
 usage: enaDataGet [-h] [-f {embl,fasta,submitted,fastq,sra}] [-d DEST] [-w]